eko234/Sender/README.md

 # Sender

-a simple program to automate some client side file handling
+IT WAS a simple program to automate some client side file handling imagine living in c++ dll hell, bye bye python :)